BenCaiello/PalmettoBUG/README.md

 Final development plans:

     1).
-Installation: this means getting onto PyPI, and final re-testing in fresh installation environments testing, saving environments as .txt files with "pip freeze" or "conda list" into the /environments folder:
+Installation: this means final re-testing in fresh installation environments testing, saving environments as .txt files with "pip freeze" or "conda list" into the /environments folder:
-        MacOS, Windows, and Linux (Python 3.10 only, using local windows installation & GitHub runners -- won't be testing GUI on Linux / MacOS without collaborator help)
         Python 3.9 (Windows, local install only)
         GPU support with conda-forge packages / "conda list" (Windows, Python 3.10, local install)